INSPIRE-MIF/gp-data-service-linking-simplification/meetings/2021-11-11/MIWP Sub-group 2.3.2 Simplification 2021-11-11 summary.md

 The meeting was held on-line (via WebEx) on 11th November, 2021, 15:00 - 17:00 CET.

-It was chaired by JRC and attended by experts from DE, IT, AT, NL, ES, FR, CZ, PL and LI.
+It was chaired by JRC and attended by experts from DE, IT, AT, NL, ES, FR, CZ, PL, DK and LI.

 #### Agenda: